MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-3e-add-file-send-port-to-get-sw-exchangesnfresponse-messages-for-fileact.md

 ---
 description: "Learn more about: Step 3E: Add a FILE Send Port for the FileAct Store and Forward Scenario to capture Sw-ExchangeSnFResponse messages"
-title: "Step 3E: Add a FILE Send Port for the FileAct Store and Forward Scenario to capture Sw-ExchangeSnFResponse messages | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Step 3E: Add a FILE Send Port for the FileAct Store and Forward Scenario to capture Sw-ExchangeSnFResponse messages" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 04bad2ab-1ea4-4602-9dee-5b9af9be3b93
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 3E: Add a FILE Send Port for the FileAct Store and Forward Scenario to capture Sw-ExchangeSnFResponse messages
 Before you begin this step, you must complete [Step 3D: Add a FILEACT Send Port for the FileAct Store and Forward Scenario](../../adapters-and-accelerators/fileact-interact/step-3d-add-a-fileact-send-port-for-the-fileact-store-and-forward-scenario.md).